 At Advance Physical Therapy we have spent many years developing expertise in effectively managing curvature of the spine.
 We use an overall approach aimed at teaching the patient to move their body away from their curvatures with specific exercises, activities, position, movement and breathing awareness.

 Scoliosis or curvature of the spine can have many variations.
 Although there are general categories for curvatures, each is unique.
-An exercise designed to balance a curvature should take into account the uniqueness of that curvature of that person.
+An exercise designed to balance a curvature should take into account the uniqueness of the curvature of that person.

 In the front to back or sagittal plane, exaggerated curvatures are described as 1) lordosis – most commonly increased arching in the low back, or 2) kyphosis – most commonly increased rounding in the upper back.
 In the side to side or frontal plane curvatures are most often in a C-shape or an S-shape.
 The C-shape is often (but not always) a 3-curve in Schroth terminology.
 The S-shape is often (but not always) a 4-curve.
 Rotational or transverse plane curvature can be seen when the person bends forward, and one side of the back is more pronounced, the other side is more concave, often in the front one ribcage is more protruding than the other.

 According to the Schroth Method and to Postural Restoration, all 3 aspects of the curvature must be addressed to effectively balance the asymmetry.
 The sequencing of activity begins with sagittal plane correction, then frontal plane.
 Transverse plane correction is facilitated by the other two.